shtukaresearch/livepeer-data-geography/roles/gateway.md

     * What are the costs of compute if we require given performance, reliability, and reporting thresholds?
       * *Potential source.* Richer search functionality on Orchestrator directory.
+  * Are there any ecosystem subsidies or grants are available for new Gateway operators in specific sectors?
+    * *Data availability score: 0*
 * Define policy for distributing jobs to Os.

   * Which Os have the capability to perform my desired workload?